-Are you thinking about retiring?
-The Employee and Retiree Service Center (ERSC) can help you plan your retirement and ensure that your transition from employee to retiree goes smoothly.
+Are you thinking of retiring July 1, 2019?
+The Employee and Retiree Service Center (ERSC) can assist you in planning your retirement and ensuring that your transition from employee to retiree goes smoothly.
 Each winter, For Your Benefit offers retirement-planning resources to help you.
 To begin, here are the top three actions to take to prepare for your retirement.

-State representatives from the Maryland State Retirement Agency (MSRA) now are offering personal counseling sessions by telephone for members of the State core plan who are planning an imminent retirement.
-Telephone counseling sessions must be scheduled online in advance by visiting the MSRA Online Appointment Scheduler.
+State representatives from the Maryland State Retirement Agency (MSRA) offer personal counseling sessions for members of the State core plan who are planning an imminent retirement.
+Counseling sessions must be scheduled online in advance by visiting the MSRA Online Appointment Scheduler.

 GET SET—Obtain a Retirement Benefit Estimate

 A retirement benefit estimate is a must-have tool in preparing for your retirement, as it provides more personalized, detailed information than your yearly retirement benefit statement.
 How you obtain a retirement benefit estimate depends on your core membership.

 If you are an MCPS county core and/or supplemental plan member, predetermined benefit estimates based on your early or normal retirement date are available via PenPoint.
 In addition, if you choose to estimate your retirement benefit based on any other date, you can run a personalized estimate on PenPoint.

 If you are a State core plan member, you should request a retirement benefit estimate from MSRA 9 to 12 months before your planned retirement date.
 Allow enough time to receive your estimate—current response rates are from six to eight weeks.
 During the spring and early summer—retirement season—the response time is as much as four months.
 See current wait times for receiving your MSRA estimate.